| Copyright | (c) Galois Inc 2015-2018 |

 Each of the above types is parameterized by the number of bits in an address.

-Most have an alias prefixed with Arch
+Most have an alias prefixed with Arch that is instead parameterized by

 architecture, with the width parameter filled in according to the declared width

-of the architecture (e.g., ArchMemAddr
+of the architecture (e.g., ArchMemAddr).

 Synopsis